 He is vice-chairman of the Board of Montréal InVivo.
 Jacques Gagné holds a B.A., a B.Sc.Pharm and a Ph.D. in Pharmacology from the Université de Montréal.
 He was an MRC post-doctoral Fellow in Pharmacokinetics at the University of California (SF).

-In her current role, Ms Gauthier is responsible for public and private market strategies and PCPA negotiations with a focus on collaborative development of innovative strategic payer solutions.
+Before being appointed Head of Vaccines Business Unit, Ms. Gauthier was responsible for public and private market strategies and PCPA negotiations with a focus on collaborative development of innovative strategic payer solutions.
 Patricia is a member of the Canadian Pharma Leadership Team.
 Patricia served as Chief of Staff of Pharma at GlaxoSmithKline Inc from July 2013 to July 2015 where she supported the President and the Canadian Pharma Leadership Team on key strategic initiatives and transformation efforts for GSK’s Pharma business in Canada, including the creation of the biologics arms of the NEOMED Institute and NEOMED-Labs.
 Since joining GSK in 2008, she has had multiple commercial roles with increasing levels of responsibility. … She served on the Board of Director of the Canadian Pharmaceutical Distribution Network (CPDN) from 2012 to 2015.

 Prior to her career in the pharmaceutical industry, Patricia practiced law in Montreal, Quebec and in London, England at McCarthy Tetrault LLP.
 She has an LL.B. from the University of Sherbrooke and was called to the Quebec bar in 2002.
 Patricia holds an MBA from HEC Montreal.